Private tours from Bucharest

 The statue of Ovidius

-The statue representing� Publius Ovidius Naso (43BC-17AC) who was buried under the gates of the Roman Citadel in the present location of the statue.
-The statue is located in the Ovidiu Square and was built in 1887 by the Italian� sculptor Ettore Ferrari.
+The statue representing Publius Ovidius Naso (43BC-17AC).
+The statue is located in the Ovidiu Square and was built in 1887 by the Italian sculptor Ettore Ferrari.

 The Muslim Mosque